woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/analytics/README.md

 Analytics Components
 ====================

-This folder contains components internally used by `wc-admin`.
+This folder contains components internally used by `woocommmerce-admin`.

 ## How to use: